brightsg/Dubrovnik/Readme.md

 Status
 ======

 Version: 0.0.1 Alpha

 Production ready: No

 Experimental use only : Yes

 Dubrovnik is a work in progress and the API is still very mutable.
-It is currently 32 bit but will likely soon support 64 bit soon.
+It is currently 32 bit only as the [current OS X Mono framework](http://www.mono-project.com/Mono:OSX#32_and_64_bit_support) distributable is 32 bit.
+Mono does support 64bit operation and [building](http://www.mono-project.com/Compiling_Mono_on_OSX) a 64 bit Mono framework is straight forward.

 What's in the Bag?